ViktorJager/Message-Display/README.md

 # Message-Display
  Remote Message Display which can be updated by the user from a web interface.
+See wiki for more specific info!

 ![](https://github.com/ViktorJager/Message-Display/blob/master/resources/Message%20display%20dark.jpg)